-All our products have a minimum two-year shelf-life, and most even longer than that.
+All our products have a minimum three-year shelf-life.
 Once they're opened, if you want to experience the full benefits of our organic ingredients (and why wouldn't you?), we recommend using within 6 months.

 Why are most of your products made in India?

 We love the relationships we've forged with community farms in India and we’re enormously proud that many of our products are sourced from, and made, there.
 Here's why:

 As a country still largely reliant on agriculture, India has suffered badly from its dependence on chemical fertilisers and pesticides.
 In many areas, crops are failing and farmland has become infertile.
 We want to help reverse this potential disaster and have lent our full support to the movement towards community organic farming in India.
 This movement has led to increasing yields, lower input costs (thanks to the use of traditional products like manure) and, perhaps most importantly of all, real social benefits for Indian communities.
 These benefits include improved community infrastructures (water, housing, education), higher incomes, and increased cultural harmony.
 We have established working relationships with organic community farms and we happily pay 10-15% more than the going market rate for the wonderful organic ingredients they supply us.

 More than 70% of our gorgeous organic ingredients are sourced from India.
 It is far more sustainable to manufacture our products in the same country.

 Most of our products are manufactured in a purpose-built, state of the art industrial plant in India.
 The plant is GMP (Good Manufacturing Practice) certified, and one of the few facilities in the world that is mainly solar-powered.

 What's the problem with synthetic chemicals?
 Why should I use products that are certified organic?